Ashe Build Guide by Trophycase

 Stark's Fervor - A good choice if your team is AD heavy and nobody else has one of these babies, the passive can really help out if you are physical heavy or they have some armor.
 You should get The Black Cleaver instead of Last Whisper if you buy this item.

 As a sidenote: At the end of the game, you may want to sell your boots in order to buy a second Phantom Dancer, the movement speed will be about the same and you will have another large stat boost.
 I usually don't do this, as getting Mercury's Treads is, most of the time, a better idea.

 Another sidenote: After a completed build, always remember to pick up elixirs in the order of Elixir of Agility--> Elixir of Fortitude--> Oracle's Elixir--> Elixir of Brilliance

 Runes, Masteries, and Summoner Spells

-Greater mark of desolationGreater Mark of Desolation - Pretty much standard on any ranged carry, makes your late game immensely better and synergizes well with The Black Cleaver and Zeke's Herald.
+Greater mark of desolationGreater Mark of Desolation - Pretty much standard on any ranged carry, makes your late game immensely better and synergizes well with The Black Cleaver and Zeke's Harbinger.
 You may choose to use flat AD runes for early game last hitting, however they are quickly outclassed by ArP in mid/late game.